Childbirth-related post-traumatic stress disorder

 Childbirth-related post-traumatic stress disorder is a psychological disorder that can develop in women who have recently given birth.
 This disorder can also affect men or partners who have observed a difficult birth.
 Its symptoms are not distinct from post-traumatic stress disorder (PTSD).
+It may also be called post-traumatic stress disorder following childbirth (PTSD-FC).

 Signs and symptoms

-Examples of symptoms of childbirth-related post-traumatic stress disorder include intrusive symptoms such as flashbacks and nightmares, as well as symptoms of avoidance (including amnesia for the whole or parts of the event), problems in developing a mother-child attachment, not having sexual intercourse in order to prevent another pregnancy, and avoidance of birth- and pregnancy-related issues.
+Examples of symptoms of childbirth-related post-traumatic stress disorder include intrusive symptoms such as flashbacks and nightmares, as well as symptoms of avoidance (including amnesia for the whole or parts of the event), uncomfortable sexual intimacy, discomfort being touched, abstinence, fear of pregnancy, and avoidance of birth- and pregnancy-related issues.
 Symptoms of increasing stress can be sweating, trembling, being irritated, and sleep disturbances.

-Other examples of symptoms of paternal childbirth-related post-traumatic stress disorder include anxiety or intense fear of losing their birthgiving partner or the child.
+Other examples of symptoms of paternal childbirth-related post-traumatic stress disorder include anxiety, or intense fear of losing either the child or their partner who is giving birth to it.
 This can lead to difficulties in the father-child connection.